bitcoin/bips/bip-0139/wallet_potential_usage.md

 ### 3. Fields no surveyed wallet would populate

-One field scored zero ✓ across all twelve wallets:
+One field scored zero ✓ across all thirteen wallets:

 | Field                | Note                                                                     |
 |----------------------|--------------------------------------------------------------------------|